Volunteer in Cape Verde with Abroad Escape.

 Eco Farming in Tarrafal

 You will prepare soil, plant crops, harvest produce and help care for the animals that keep village life going.
-It is physical, grounded and purposeful work.
+It is physical, grounded and practical work.

 Farming activities vary with the season and growing conditions.
 This program works especially well when combined with Culture Week or Trekking Week.